The-Boring-Education/The-Boring-Agents/readme.md

 ## 🚨 Important Notes

+1. **Progressive Saving**: Answer generation now saves progress after each question.
+You can safely interrupt and resume sessions.

-1. **Sheet Publishing**: The `publish-sheet` command only adds questions to existing sheets.
+2. **Sheet Publishing**: The `publish-sheet` command only adds questions to existing sheets.
 If the sheet doesn't exist, it will throw an error.

-2. **File Paths**: All interview files should be placed in `lab/interview-prep/` directory.
+3. **File Paths**: All interview files should be placed in `lab/interview-prep/` directory.

-3. **Processing Time**: Large question sets (50+ questions) may take significant time to process.
+4. **Processing Time**: Large question sets (50+ questions) may take significant time to process, but progress is saved continuously.

-4. **API Limits**: Monitor your API usage, especially for large question sets.
+5. **API Limits**: Monitor your API usage, especially for large question sets.

+6. **Session Recovery**: Progress files are stored in `./temp/` directory and automatically cleaned up after successful completion.

 ## 🧪 Testing